How to find yourself in the company of academic rock stars.

-Academically talented students at UB are invited to participate in one of several close-knit scholarly communities, including the University Honors College, the University Scholars Program, and the Daniel R. Acker Scholars Program.
-These programs provide a range of benefits, including individualized advisement, social activities, and opportunities for collaborative research.
-The staff, students, and faculty of each of these programs will work with you from day one as you build your skills and refine your academic pursuits.
+Our most academically talented students can join our scholarly living-learning communities, where individualized advisement, social activities and opportunities for collaborative research are just a few of the benefits.
 If you are invited to join one of these programs, you’ll find yourself in a true community of scholars who are as engaged in their studies as you are.